Bourbaki101/Lucky-Fetch/README.md

 # LuckyFetch

 LuckyFetch is a local-first Chromium extension that automatically reloads selected tabs on independent schedules and can watch visible page text for multiple keywords or phrases.
-Phase 1 provides the reliable reloader foundation for Chrome and Microsoft Edge; Phase 2A adds local transition-based keyword monitoring, and Phase 2B.1 adds match-any keyword lists and optional safe highlighting.
+It provides the reliable reloader foundation for Chrome and Edge; Adds local transition-based keyword monitoring, match-any keyword lists and optional safe highlighting.
 It has no backend, analytics, telemetry, remote code, or external services.

 ## Phase 1

 - Independent configuration and state for every monitored tab
-- Custom intervals from 30 seconds to 30 days, plus 30-second, 1-minute, 5-minute, and 15-minute presets
+- Custom intervals from 30 seconds to 30 days, as if, lol.
+Plus 30-second, 1-minute, 5-minute, and 15-minute presets
 - Start, Pause, Resume, Stop, and Reload Now controls
 - Optional reload limit with a visible Completed state
 - Optional cache bypass